 SRTS High School Grant

-The grant application period for the 2018-19 school year is now closed.
+The grant application period for the 2019-20 school year is now open and applications are due on Wednesday, May 1st.

 Spare the Air Youth is seeking applications for high school student-led activities that have the potential to reduce greenhouse gas (GHG) emissions from sources related to transportation.
 Spare the Air Youth (STAY) is a program of the Metropolitan Transportation Commision (MTC) and the Bay Area Air Quality Management District (Air District).
 The grant program is being managed by Alta Planning + Design and the Center for Climate Protection.

+The grant will provide technical assistance funding to program providers (also referred to in this application as “vendors”) to support high school groups.
 The Grant Program will select School Teams from high schools across the nine-county Bay Area to support activities that encourage student use of active and shared transportation options including walking, biking, carpooling, and taking transit.
-Selected School Teams will be recognized at the Youth for Environment and Sustainability Conference and receive a Special Recognition Award from the Metropolitan Transportation Commission Board and the Bay Area Air Quality Management District Board.

 Grant application materials can be downloaded under the "Application Components" in the left sidebar.